-This blackberry mint iced tea is the perfect drink recipe.
-It uses fresh blackberries, fresh herbs, and green tea for a refreshing drink.
+This blackberry iced tea with mint is a fun take on traditional iced tea.
+It uses fresh blackberries, fresh herbs, and green tea.

 What do you do when you have a giant carton of blackberries in your fridge?
-You make a cocktail!
+You eat them with delicious cream.
+Or you make this blackberry iced team with mint.

 Recently, Josh made a giant pitcher of iced green tea, so I decided to try out the combination of blackberry and tea.
 And I gotta say, I'm a fan.